Listen to the Podcast

-If we’re talking about Brexit here with the UK leaving the European union, I’m still looking at how people are positioning for that move, but also how they were positioned in the stock market before.
+If we’re talking about Brexit here with the UK leaving the European Union, I’m still looking at how people are positioning for that move, but also how they were positioned in the stock market before.

 Even though today we may have had a pretty significant rally about 27 points if you look on the S&P 500, about a 26 point run here on the S&P, and if you look at the Dow Jones, right around 230 points, so we’re coming into the highs.
-So today it appears like people are very confident for the move to the upside.
+So today it appears like people are very confident about the move to the upside.

 The way I like to look at it is, what was happening in the past?
 How many traders were trading at that same price level to what direction?
-So as I start looking across at that same price level, so here if we look at the SPY, you can see that we look at the volume, we have about 19.9 million, if you look at the box on the left side of the screen, you’ll see that we have 19.9 million shares that were traded, which is a fairly heavy amount in anticipation for this move, one way or the other.
+So as I start looking across at that same price level, so here if we look at the SPY, you can see that we look at the volume, we have about 19.9 million, if you look at the box on the left side of the screen, you’ll see that we have 19.9 million shares that were traded, which is a fairly substantial amount in anticipation for this move, one way or the other.

-I’m looking and evaluating these different price levels at what was traded and how people were trading at those price levels, because that gives me an indication of how people were positioned in the past.
+I’m looking and evaluating these different price levels at what was traded and how people were trading at those price levels because that gives me an indication of how people were positioned in the past.

-For the people that were short, is it them taking the profits, or is it actually people getting long into the position?
+For the people that were short, is it them taking the profits, or is it people getting long into the position?

 Of course, doing some more digging, you’ll have to dig a little bit more, on the IWM which trades very heavily, and as you start looking at this, you start seeing a few different things, and you can stretch things out to get a clear picture.

-You can see that even though we had a very significant rally today, the last couple of weeks, we only had kind of three days, we had one day, two days, if you look at it on June 15th, we’ve had June 20th and also June 23rd,which is today of rallies, or pops or green days.
+You can see that even though we had a very significant rally today, the last couple of weeks, we only had kind of three days, we had one day, two days, if you look at it on June 15th, we’ve had June 20th and also June 23rd, which is today of rallies, or pops or green days.

-Overall, between the last 14 days or 10 trading days, 7 of those were actually red.
-And if you look at the volume, comparing the last few bars on the bullish days, or the green days, the volume was actually lighter.
+Overall, between the last 14 days or 10 trading days, 7 of those were red.
+And if you look at the volume, comparing the last few bars on the bullish days, or the green days, the volume was lighter.